 (a) Violating a requirement or condition of a commission or department order, consent order, agreement, consent judgment (formerly called judicial consent decree) or compliance schedule contained in a permit;

-(b) Submitting false, inaccurate or incomplete information to the department where the submittal masked a violation, caused environmental harm, or caused the department to misinterpret any substantive fact;
+(b) Submitting false, inaccurate or incomplete information to DEQ where the submittal masked a violation, caused environmental harm, or caused DEQ to misinterpret any substantive fact;

 (c) Failing to provide access to premises or records as required by statute, permit, order, consent order, agreement or consent judgment (formerly called judicial consent decree); or

-(d) Using fraud or deceit to obtain department approval, permit or license.
+(d) Using fraud or deceit to obtain DEQ approval, permit, certification, or license.

 (2) Class II: Violating any otherwise unclassified requirement.